 The Future Problem Solving Program International's Mission is to develop the ability of young people globally to design and promote positive futures through problem solving using critical and creative thinking.

-We are fortunate at Saint Joe's to have two faculty moderators, Mr. Ganley and Ms. Moller, for our club.
+We are fortunate at Saint Joe's to have two faculty moderators, Ms. Sullivan and Ms. Doran, for our club.
 The club meets weekly as they practice challenges using the creative process.

 Step 1: Identify Challenges

 Step 2: Select an Underlying Problem

 Step 3: Produce Solution Ideas